 In this section, we will go through the cell structure of paramecium.
 Unless mentioned, we refer to Paramecium caudatum as a typical example of a paramecium cell.

-We also have 4 series blog posts about paramecium:
+We also have 4 series of blog posts about paramecium:

 The anatomy of paramecium

-[In this figure] The anatomy of a Paramecium cell.
+[In this figure] The labeled diagram showing the anatomy of a Paramecium cell.

 Each structure/organelle and its function will be explained in this article.